 Keep in mind that these little drones generally have no ability to upgrade; expect reserve propellers and batteries, you can not buy other spare parts once something breaks or fails – you can only buy a new drone or fly no more.

-Also, due to its extremely low weight (typically below 250 grams), they are sensitive to the
+Also, due to its extremely low weight (typically below 250 grams), they are sensitive to the wind, and almost exclusive used in flying in the house or other enclosed areas, you can only carry them out when there is no breath of breeze.

 On of the most popular beginner’s model, for those who want to start with FPV flying, is the Husban X4.
 Width and length of only 2,4*2,4 inches, in which you’ll find four motors, 6-axis gyro stabilizer, video camera, and transmitter.
 We know, unbelievable but true, and an ingenuity of engineering.
+Hubsan is classic beginner quadcopter and we included him on our top drones for beginners list.

 If you’re just starting out in this hobby, you can find models to suit your needs on a budget.
 All listed drones are for beginners, depended on needs and flight skills.